dogweather/forkful/content/en/java/good-coding-practices/organizing-code-into-functions.md

 weight: 18
 ---

-## What & Why?
-Organizing code into functions means breaking down the beast of a program into manageable chunks, each doing a distinct task.
-Programmers do this to make code readable, reusable, and maintainable.

 ## How to:
 Here's a classic example — a function to calculate the factorial of a number.